Florida Spousal Support Calculator

 Remarriage of the recipient spouse

-Payor's retirement at full Social Security retirement age (presumptive)
+Payor's retirement at full Social Security retirement age (presumptive, but must be in "good faith")

 Recipient's improved earning capacity